Electronic Lab Notebooks FAQ

 Is there a cost?

-The University has negotiated an institution-wide LabArchives site license that entitles all faculty and staff accounts to Professional licenses at no cost to departments.
-Student accounts can access LabArchives under the Classroom edition license at no cost.
+The University has negotiated an institution-wide LabArchives site license that entitles all faculty and staff to Professional licenses at no cost to departments.
+Students can access LabArchives under the Classroom edition license at no cost.

 How do I log in to Electronic Lab Notebooks?